 Basic Soapmaking

-Basic recipes and instructions for soapmaking
+Basic recipes and instructions for making soap

-Handmade soap does not contain detergents and phosphates.
+We know homemade soap is better for our skin and our finances.
+Handmade soap does not contain detergents or phosphates.
 Phosphates have been found to be a major polluter of lakes and streams.

-Homemade soap is a saferbetter product for the environment because it is biodegradable.
+Homemade soap is a safer, better product for the environment because it is biodegradable.
 The ingredients used in homemade soaps will degrade over time.
-There are ingredients that you find in your kitchen (except for the lye).
+You can tailor the ingredients to ensure that your soap is eco-friendly.

 Lye